 UPDATE November 2020:

 We are heading into phase one of this exciting multi-phase project!
-You can learn more and register for our free, participatory training sessions by clicking here.
+You can learn more and register for our free, participatory training sessions here.

 LLST founder Matthew Stevens is assisting Carolyn Aubry, an independent designer and expert in strategic sourcing and supply chain optimization, to create a new simulation: Route 726.